michelleDeko/bbb-streaming/README.md

 * BBB_USER_NAME - the username to join the meeting.
 (Default: Live)
 * BBB_SHOW_CHAT - shows the chat on the left side of the window (Default: false)
 * TZ - Timezone (Default: Europe/Vienna)
+* BBB_CUSTOM_CSS - Custom CSS to change, for example size of video, using url encoded CSS.
+URI encode your css here: https://www.urlencoder.org/

 ## Streaming with API-MATE
 ```sh